 However, along with these promising opportunities come challenges that need addressing.
 As machines become smarter and autonomous decision-making becomes more prevalent, there will inevitably be concerns about job displacement due to automation and issues related to privacy and security.

 To navigate these complexities successfully requires careful planning and regulation at both national and international levels.
 Brookings Institution provides some interesting insights into how this transformation may take place.

 Beyond practical applications, AI holds promise in solving some of humanity’s biggest problems.
 Climate change modeling, predicting natural disasters, improving food production – these are just a few areas where AI could have a transformative impact.

 The road ahead for AI looks promising but fraught with challenges.
-With responsible use, however, AI has the power to reshape industries and significantly improve the quality of life across the globe.
+With responsible use, however, AI can reshape industries and significantly improve the quality of life across the globe.